 The complainant and the respondent have equal rights to a fair and impartial appeal for a complaint dismissal, or any allegations therein, or a determination made through a formal resolution process.
 All appeals will be referred to an Appeal Officer.
 The Appeal Officer will not have served as an Investigator or Hearing Officer in the previous steps of the process for the applicable case.
 The deadline for filing a written appeal is seven business days from the date the parties are provided the written determination.
-All appeals must be submitted in writing to the HINU Campus Advocate Coordinator at: scharles@haskell.edu.
+All appeals must be submitted in writing to the HINU Sexual Misconduct Response & Prevention Coordinator at: campusadvocate@haskell.edu

-If either party files an appeal, the HINU Campus Advocate Coordinator will notify the other party in writing and allow both parties to submit a written statement.
+If either party files an appeal, the HINU Sexual Misconduct Response & Prevention Coordinator will notify the other party in writing and allow both parties to submit a written statement.